FMMT666/SyrSafeTechLogger/README.md

 Logged in via VPN and put together these few lines of code, which very clearly showed the amount and rate of water flowing.
 About 7l per 30 minutes.
 At the time of writing this, it's still unclear whether I just forgot to close any of the taps or if the house is already under water.
 Nice. (*1*)
-Logfile attached for the fun of it.
+Logfile (in an older format though) attached for the fun of it.
+This file does not have the (later added) alarm state in it.

 Maybe the code is helpful for some of you too.